-Joint controllers
+Article 28 Joint controllers

-- 1. Where a controller, jointly with one or more controllers or controllers other than Union institutions and bodies, Union institution or body together with one or more controllers, which may be Union institutions or bodies or not, jointly determine the purposes and means of processing, they shall be joint controllers.
-They shall in a transparent manner determine their respective responsibilities for compliance with their data protection obligations, in particular as regards the exercising of the rights of the data subject and their respective duties to provide the information referred to in Articles 15 and 16, by means of an arrangement between them unless, and in so far as, the respective responsibilities of the joint controllers are determined by Union or Member State law to which the joint controllers are subject.
-The arrangement may designate a contact point for data subjects. - 2.
-The arrangement referred to in paragraph 1 shall duly reflect the respective roles and relationships of the joint controllers vis-à-vis the data subjects.
+1. Where a Union institution or body together with one or more controllers, which may be Union institutions or bodies or not, jointly determine the purposes and means of processing, they shall be joint controllers.
+They shall in a transparent manner determine their respective responsibilities for compliance with their data protection obligations, in particular as regards the exercising of the rights of the data subject and their respective duties to provide the information referred to in Articles 15 and 16, by means of an arrangement between them unless, and in so far as, the respective responsibilities of the controllers are determined by Union or Member State law to which the controllers are subject.
+The arrangement may designate a contact point for data subjects.

+- 2. The arrangement referred to in paragraph 1 shall duly reflect the respective roles and relationships of the joint controllers vis-à-vis the data subjects.
 The essence of the arrangement shall be made available to the data subject. - 3.
 The data subject may exercise his or her rights under this Regulation in respect of and against one or more of the joint controllers, taking into account their roles as determined in the terms of the arrangement referred to in paragraph 1.

-Processor
+Article 29 Processor